 This question is a variant of the popular “what is your proudest accomplishment” question, and is almost guaranteed to be a question you’ll face in an interview.
 Be ready for this one by outlining the basics of the campaign.
 If you can’t memorize all the details, bring some notes to refer to.

 15. Describe the least successful social media campaign you’ve run.
 What did you learn?

 With this question, your interviewer is looking to learn how you handle failure, whether or not it was your fault directly.
 Sometimes a small mistake that was overlooked—a broken URL in a call-to-action, for example—can spell disaster for social media.
 This question is another that you’ll most likely encounter, so prepare your response in advance.

-Whether you’re just getting started or are an advanced social media marketer, Simplilearn can help you improve your skillset with our large variety of social media basic programs.
-We even offer a Digital Marketing Certification Course, which will help you become a Digital Marketing expert!
+Whether you’re just getting started or are an advanced social media marketer, Simplilearn can help you improve your skillset with our large variety of social media online courses.
+We even offer a Digital Marketing Specialist program, which will help you become a social media marketing expert!